Multi-kink brane in Gauss-Bonnet gravity and its stability: Brane solutions

 Once a superpotential is given, the warp factor, the scalar field, the energy density, and the scalar potential can be obtained numerically, just as discussed in Sec.~\ref{sec2}, and the property of the brane can be figured out.
 For some concrete examples, we consider following three types of superpotentials:

 where $\tilde\phi=\phi/(M_*^{3/2}v)$ is a dimensionless scalar field and $a$, $b$, and $v$ are dimensionless parameters.
-The first terms of the three superpotentials are the same, but the second ones have different asymptotic behaviors when the scalar field approaches infinity.
+Inspired by the sine-Gordon scalar potentials studied in Refs. \cite{Koley:2004at,Liu:2008pi}, here we give three superpotentials containing same polynomial and different nonpolynomial contributions.
+The three different nonpolynomial terms in these superpotentials are a finite term, a divergent term, and a periodic term, respectively.
+The different superpotentials induce the different scalar potentials.
+Here, with these three superpotentials the scalar potentials can have richer structures, which represent more complex interactions.
 We will show that multi-kink thick brane solutions can be obtained for all these superpotentials with different parameter spaces.